eendebakpt/oapackage/paper/paper.md

 * Reduce the designs to their normal form and perform isomophism testing
 * Calculate a wide variety of statistical properties of the designs

-To generate the orthogonal arrays and conference designs, the Orthogonal Array package uses exhaustive generation of designs with ismorphism pruning [@Eendebak2009], [@IsomorphismPaper].
-To generate the optimal designs, the package uses a flexible optimality criterion and a coordinate-exchange optimization algorithm [@Eendebak2015].
+To generate orthogonal arrays and conference designs, the Orthogonal Array package uses an exhaustive generation procedure with ismorphism pruning [@Eendebak2009], [@IsomorphismPaper].
+To generate optimal designs, the package uses a flexible optimality criterion and a coordinate-exchange optimization algorithm [@Eendebak2015].